Judith S. Eisen: Education and career

 Eisen started her career at the University of Oregon in 1983 as a postdoctoral fellow in the lab of Monte Westerfield.
-She joined the faculty in 1985 as an assistant professor and is currently a professor in the Department of Biology and a member of the Institute of Neuroscience.
+She joined the faculty in 1985 as an assistant professor and currently holds the position of professor in the Department of Biology, also serving as a member of the Institute of Neuroscience.

 Eisen and the members of her lab are interested in discovering how cells become committed to differentiate their specific properties during embryonic development.
 They have focused their attention on neurons and neural crest cells in embryonic zebrafish.
 Eisen was the first person to describe individually identified vertebrate spinal motoneurons.
 More recently she demonstrated requirements for the enteric nervous system to regulate bacterial competition and composition within the intestinal microbiota and how changes in the microbiota positively and negatively impact intestinal health.
 Eisen has published over 150 scientific papers with over 8800 citations, according to ResearchGate.
+Her lifetime research is profiled in the article Zebrafish Reveal How Bioelectricity Shapes Muscle Development which was published shortly after her election to the National Academy of Sciences in 2024.

 She served as director of the Institute of Neuroscience from 2004 to 2007.
 In 2004, she joined the editorial team of the journal Development for advances in developmental biology and stem cells as the 'zebrafish' editor.
 Shes has served on the editorial boards of Neural Development (2006–2019) and Zebrafish (2008–present).
 She was an editor of the volume The zebrafish in biomedical research: biology, husbandry, diseases, and research applications.